wage garnishment ohio

 The creditor filed suit and obtained a judgment against you.
-They have garnished your wages.
-You are losing up to 25% of your income per month.
+You now have a wage garnishment and are losing up to 25% of your income per month.
 Bills are piling up and you are frustrated.
 You decide to file bankruptcy to stop the bleeding.
 What happens to the money that was garnished?

 Garnished Wages